DevExpress-Examples/maui-data-form/README.md

 ![DevExpress Mobile UI for .NET MAUI](./Images/maui.png)

 The **DevExpress Mobile UI for Xamarin.Forms and .NET MAUI** is free of charge.
-To learn more about our offer and to reserve your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).
+To learn more about our offer and to obtain your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).

 ## Requirements